aljedaxi/cocktails/pages/Vesper.md

 ---

 # Description
-Get a taste of James Bond&#39;s famous Vesper [[martini]].
-Straight out of Ian Fleming&#39;s novel, this gin and vodka martini is an easy cocktail to mix up.
+Get a taste of James Bond's famous Vesper [[martini]].
+Straight out of Ian Fleming's novel, this gin and vodka martini is an easy cocktail to mix up.
 ## Ingredients
 - 3 ounces [[gin]] (Gordon's)
 - 1 ounce [[vodka]]